johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 ```

 1. Update the `@azure/functions` dependency to `^4.0.1` (or later)
-2. `@azure/functions` dev dependency becomes a regular dependency - this is because we'll be using the package at runtime now - previously we just used it to get the types at build time
+2. The `@azure/functions` dev dependency becomes a regular dependency - this is because we'll be using the package at runtime now - previously we just used it to get the types at build time
 3. Add a `main` property to the `package.json` with a glob that matches the functions in your project; in my case `dist/src/functions/*/index.js` - which will be our output from the TypeScript build

-As I did **3.**, I found myself changing the folder structure of my functions.
+As I took care of **3.**, I found myself changing the folder structure of my functions.
 Actually, this isn't mandatory, but it was tricky for me to come up with a glob for my current structure.
 So I moved things around - you may not need to.
 All that matters is that your glob matches the output of your build.

-## Migrating a Function
+## 2. Migrating a Function

 In order that we can understand what migration looks like, we must first take a look at the v3 version of a function.
 Here's the `fallback` function from my blog: